discopop-project/discopop/graph_analyzer/README.md

 ### Walkthrough example
 The **test/** folder contains a number of precomputed inputs for testing the tool, e.g., *atax* from Polybench benchmark suite.
-Here is an example workflow that you can try it out by yourself.
+You can try out this example workflow.

 **test/reduction/** contains source code and precomputed DiscoPoP output for a simple reduction loop.
 The loop itself sums up all numbers from 1 to n.

 You can run DiscoPoP on **main.c** or just use included output.

 After that, you can run **graph_analyzer.py** from **graph_analyzer**.
-The **--path** argument should point to the output of the DiscoPoP.
+The **--path** argument should point to the output of DiscoPoP.

-In this example, the output for reduction will point to the lines 6-9.
-And it will suggest **pragma omp parallel for** OpenMP directive for parallizing the loop.
+In this example, the output for reduction will point to the lines 6-9, and it will suggest **pragma omp parallel for** OpenMP directive for parallelizing the loop.
 You will also find **i** classified as a private variable and **sum** as a reduction variable.
-Thus, the parallelization directive would be suggested as following:
+Thus, the parallelization directive would be suggested as follows:

 ```#pragma omp parallel for private(i) reduction(+:sum)```